 “Sacred Cows Make the Best Hamburger” – Mark Twain

-A new column on our website, which aims to examine and ask hard questions about – i.e., to grill – bestselling Christian books.
+This is an introductory post for a new column that we will be running on our website, the aim of which will be to examine and ask hard questions about – i.e., to grill – bestselling Christian books.

 We will try to present the books in a manner that reflects fairly and accurately the author’s intents.
 For the time being, I (ERB editor, Chris Smith) will do these reviews under the pseudonym Christopher Curmudgeon, and will hope that the alter-ego helps to lend a light and humorous tone to the reviews.
 Our purpose in creating this column is twofold: for many of our regular readers, who would rather die than set foot in a Christian bookstore, this column will serve as a newsflash about what other Christians are reading these days; for readers who do read mainstream Christian books, or who have family and friends who do, we hope to shed new and different light on the bestsellers, challenging you to think theologically about what you are reading and to have meaningful conversations with others about the books that you are reading. (a key part of our mission here at The Englewood Review of Books).